 To produce designs for which statutory legislation can be sought i.e. planning consent, listed building consent and building regulations approval.

-To apply for planning consent as the appropriate junction and to monitor the application whilst it is under review by the local authority.
+To apply for planning consent as the appropriate juncture and to monitor the application whilst it is under review by the local authority.

-To liase with any other professional consultants who are engaged on the project.
-E.g structural engineers.
+To liaise with any other professional consultants who are engaged on the project e.g. structural engineers.
 Also to produce all the necessary detailed construction drawings, diagrams, specifications and schedules etc. that enable a building contractor to prepare tendered costs and build the scheme.